 To develop mutually beneficial and lasting partnerships aimed at addressing shared challenges in responsible and sustainable sourcing, and to communicate our supply chain standards, expectations and commitments.

-We regularly communicate with our suppliers, and conduct formal supplier surveys, reviews and audits; we host regular multi-stakeholder supplier conferences in some of our larger markets (these have been virtual in 2020).
+We regularly communicate with our suppliers, and conduct formal supplier surveys, reviews and audits; we host regular multi-stakeholder supplier conferences in some of our larger markets.

 Individuals or institutions that own shares in Compass Group PLC.